|

 glances

 with that adorable creature at the next table.
-You're likely to meet up

-Nestled high in the Andes, Cuzco, a short flight from Lima, seems
+High in the Andes, Cuzco, a short flight from Lima, seems

 worlds